Two community gardens are operated collectively by their participant gardeners in collaboration with Corcoran Neighborhood Organization:

 --Anne Holzinger, Volunteer Garden Coordinator, Milly’s Peace Garden

-TO APPLY for a plot at either garden, return your completed application (sent as an insert in the April edition of the Corcoran News, downloadable here, or available at the CNO office) and the annual garden fee to the CNO office at 3451 Cedar Ave S, Minneapolis, MN 55407 by 4pm on Monday, May 8th.
-Contact Brettina Davis, CNO organizer with questions or for more information - firstname.lastname@example.org or 612-724-7457.
+Click here to download the 2019 Garden Application, the fee is payable to the CNO office at 3451 Cedar Ave S, Minneapolis, MN 55407 by 8pm on Monday, May 8th.
+Contact Alicia D. Smith, CNO Executive Director with questions or for more information - email@example.com or 612-724-7457 # 3.